AverageTurtle/packer/README.md

 ## What is Packer?
 Packer allows you to upload, manage, and utilize custom models in survival Minecraft servers.
 Using a mix of a user-friendly(ish) web portal and ingame commands.
 Complete with dynamic reloading of uploaded pack data.
-Plus commands for apply models to items in a survival friendly way!
+Plus commands to apply models to items in a survival friendly way!

 ## Getting started